ACTCollaboration/DR6-ACT-lite/README.md

 ```
 pytest -v --pyargs act_dr6_cmbonly
 ```
 If the tests return without any error (i.e. with only warnings), then the code is probably correctly installed.
+You may get some tests which get skipped if you do not install the differentiable likelihood (see below) - you do not need to worry about this.
 You can then attempt to run chains with
 ```
 cobaya-run yamls/run_act.yaml
 ```